-{Editor’s note: The order of the annexes could be arranged so that mathematical methods precede all examples}.

 1 Introduction

 WRC-23 agenda item 1.2 resulted in a Conference decision to identify the frequency band 6 425-7 125 MHz for IMT.
 Resolution 220 (WRC-23) invites ITU-R “to develop an ITU-R Recommendation to address methods for the determination of the protection area around existing RAS stations from IMT stations in the frequency band 6 650-6 675.2 MHz”.
 [Furthermore, the resolution invites administrations “to take all practical steps to protect the radio astronomy service (RAS) from harmful interference in the frequency band 6 650-6 675.2 MHz, […]”.]